 UK Coastguard responds as migrants cross the Channel

-LONDON (AP) — Britain's Coastguard says it has helped Border Force officers respond to reports of boats carrying migrants off the southeastern coast.
+LONDON (AP) — Britain's Coastguard helped Border Force officers respond Saturday to reports of boats carrying migrants off the southeastern coast.

-The number of migrants detained Saturday was not immediately clear.
-Coastguard officials, however, said 13 incidents had been reported, stretching from the port of Dover to Winchelsea Beach near Hastings, 50 miles (80 kilometers) away.
+The number of migrants detained was not immediately clear.
+Coastguard officials, however, said nine vessels had been involved in incidents in a coastal area stretching from the port of Dover to Winchelsea Beach near Hastings, 50 miles (80 kilometers) away.
 Saturday saw exceptionally warm sunny weather in southern Britain.

-Local lawmaker Charlie Elphicke demanded in a tweet that the "Home Office needs to get a grip on this crisis."
+A higher figure of 13 was previously given due to multiple reports as events unfolded, the Coastguard said.

 Officials have blamed the influx on smuggling gangs.